Jonjeexe/Thunder-Protection/README.md

 **Device Protection —**

-This Module Protect your device from Bootloop which caused by unsupported modules
+This Module will Protect your device from Bootloop which caused by unsupported modules without patching your device boot.img , with Ai function when module detected device is in Bootloop it wil Automatically remove all modules and safely reboot to system

 ## Getting Started